anhnguyendepocen/R-Companion-Price-Analysis/manuscript/Chapter2.md

     install.packages("xlsx")
     library(xlsx)

-Now that we have the proper package installed, using `{r, eval=FALSE} read.xlsx()` is very similar to the `{r, eval=FALSE} read.csv()` function we used before.
+Now that we have the proper package installed, using read.xlsx() is very similar to the read.csv() function we used before.
 The only addition is that since excel files can have multiple worksheets, we need to tell the function which worksheet to import.
 In our case the data file is simple with only one worksheet, so we just put a 1 in the second argument of the function.

      library(xlsx)
      CZ2015 <- read.xlsx(file="CME-CZ2015.xls", 1)

 Working with API's
 ------------------

+% Quandl api: 79SfoMaQc1npRAuq9ExZ

+### Quandl's API

 ### Yahoo Finance's API